 New York City.
 A city where you have to have been just once in your lifetime!
-There’s so much to see and so much to do.
+Because there is just so much to see and so much to do.
 And for all walks of life.
 Let me show you 8 highlights that you can’t miss on your first visit to the city of New York.

 Everyone loves New York